sardok/aiogear/README.md

 #### Static Registration

 Once the worker gets connected to the gearman daemon, it registers all the given functions.
+In the example below, the only registered function is `sleep`.

 ```python
 async def sleep(job_info):